needle-mirror/com.unity.xr.arfoundation/Documentation~/trackable-managers.md

 ## Controlling a trackable's `GameObject`

-When a new trackable is detected, its manager instantiates a prefab configurable on the manager.
+When a new trackable is detected, its manager instantiates a Prefab configurable on the manager.
 The instantiated `GameObject` must have an `ARTrackable` component for that type of trackable.
-If the prefab is `null`, the system creates a `GameObject` with only the relevant `ARTrackable`.
-If your prefab doesn't have the relevant `ARTrackable`, the system adds one.
+If the Prefab is `null`, the system creates a `GameObject` with only the relevant `ARTrackable`.
+If your Prefab doesn't have the relevant `ARTrackable`, the system adds one.

 For example, when the plane manager detects a plane, it creates a `GameObject` using the "Plane Prefab" if specified, or an empty `GameObject` otherwise, then ensures that the `GameObject` has an `ARPlane` component on it.